 Deal Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Deal Island in 2022 was $25,077, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
-This equates to an annual income of $100,308 for a family of four.
+The per capita income in Deal Island in 2022 was $24,753, which is low income relative to Maryland and the nation.
+This equates to an annual income of $99,012 for a family of four.
 However, Deal Island contains both very wealthy and poor people as well.

 The people who call Deal Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deal Island residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Deal Island include English, German, Irish, Polish, and Yugoslavian.
+Important ancestries of people in Deal Island include English, Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Deal Island is English.
 Other important languages spoken here include Italian and Slavic languages.